jgrigg/dead-lambda/readme.md

 Handler that does no evil.

 ### [bad.js](bad.js)
-Handler uses global state(evil) without unwanted side-effects.
+Handler that uses global state(evil) without unwanted side-effects.

 ### [ugly.js](ugly.js)
-Handler uses global state that can be catastrophic for the container instance.
+Handler that uses global state that can be catastrophic for the container instance.

 ## Demo

-Deploy with `sls deploy` then curl the resulting endpoints.
+Deploy with `sls deploy` then `curl` the resulting endpoints.
 Use query param `fail=true` to fail handler's promise chain.